An Extensive Analysis of the Singing Voice Conversion Challenge 2025 Evaluation Results: Abstract

 \section{Abstract}

-We present the findings of the latest iteration of the Singing Voice Conversion Challenge, a scientific event aiming to compare and understand different voice conversion systems in a controlled environment.
+We present a thorough analysis of the findings of the latest iteration of the Singing Voice Conversion Challenge, a scientific event aiming to compare and understand different voice conversion systems in a controlled environment.
 Compared to previous iterations which solely focused on converting the singer identity, this year we also focused on converting the singing style of the singer.
 To create a controlled environment and thorough evaluations, we developed a new challenge database, introduced two tasks, open-sourced baselines, and conducted large-scale crowd-sourced listening tests and objective evaluations.
-The challenge was ran for two months and in total we evaluated 26 different systems.
+The challenge was run for two months and in total we evaluated 33 different systems.
 The results of the large-scale crowd-sourced listening test showed that top systems had comparable singer identity scores to ground truth samples.
 However, modeling the singing style and consequently achieving high naturalness still remains a challenge in this task, primarily due to the difficulty in modeling dynamic information in breathy, glissando, and vibrato singing styles.
+Further analyses of the challenge also discuss the limitations of both the traditional similarity test and the dynamic preference test in evaluating singing style similarity.
+Moreover, calculating Spearman's rank correlation coefficient shows that dependent objective metrics such as chroma-alignment and non-match metrics such as speaker embeddings are the most correlated to subjective scores, but are still not at a level where it could be considered as a true replacement for subjective scores.